Nik Marda

 Before that, I supported the Biden-Harris Transition Team and Data & Society, and interned for Senator Amy Klobuchar and the National Security Commission on AI.
 I received an M.S. in computer science and a B.A. in political science from Stanford University, where I published research in human-computer interaction and was a Truman Scholar, Gardner Fellow, Coca-Cola Scholar, and Civic Digital Fellow.

-I was born and raised in southern Minnesota, and I have the Caribou Coffee mugs to prove it.
-I'm a big fan of long runs (like everyone else these days), national parks, good coffee, homemade chai, and clever puzzles.
-And I love meeting new folks — feel free to reach out at nik at mozillafoundation dot org.
+I'm a big fan of long runs (like everyone else these days), national parks, good coffee, homemade chai, racket sports, martial arts, and clever puzzles.
+And I love meeting new folks — feel free to reach out at nik dot marda at northwestern dot edu.